Setting Up a Branch Office in Singapore

 - A certified copy of the parent company’s certificate of incorporation

-- A certified copy of the parent company’s company constitution
+- A certified copy of the parent company’s constitution

 - A register of the directors of the parent company